8:46 (special)

 8:46 is a 2020 performance special by American comedian Dave Chappelle about violence against African Americans.
 The special was released via YouTube on June 12, 2020.
 The performance is not a traditional stand-up comedy special, as it was recorded at a private outdoor venue due to the COVID-19 pandemic in Ohio and features long stretches without humor.
-Critical consensus has been positive for the comedy and the social commentary.
+Critical consensus was positive for the comedy and the social commentary.

 Recording

 The special was released via Netflix's YouTube channel "Netflix Is a Joke" at midnight on June 12, 2020, with no prior announcement from Netflix.
 This was directed by Oscar-winning documentarians Julia Reichert and Steven Bognar (American Factory).
 The recording was made at the private event "Dave Chappelle & Friends: A Talk with Punchlines" held outdoors on June 6, 2020, at the Wirrig Pavilion in Yellow Springs, Ohio, where an audience of roughly 100 observed social distancing rules and wore masks to prevent the spread of COVID-19.